WinterTC55/admin/README.md

 ## Participating

-If you are a representative of company or an individual building a web-interoperable runtime, or are interested in collaborating on the work that we do, here is how you can help.
+If you are a representative of a company or an individual building a web-interoperable runtime, or are interested in collaborating on the work that we do, here is how you can help.

 - You can open an issue or a PR to any of the existing repos in this GitHub organization.